Straight through Ethernet cabling (cable entering from bottom, pins up, clip down)

 100.conf 112.conf 118.conf

 Since the config files exist, we can proceed to the next step.
-If those files do not exist, copy the configuration files manually from lab3 replicated configuration.
+If those files do not exist, move the configuration files manually from the lab3 replicated configuration.
 ProxMox uses cluster filesystem for /etc/pve directory so those files should be in the /etc/pve/qemu-server/lab3 directory.

 Next we need to verify manual adjustment of VM configuration not needed.
 Ensure the disk paths in the configuration files match the replicated ZFS datasets on the new host.
 Since our design uses the same ZFS zpool names on all ProxMox hosts, should not need to change the paths which will look like: